loong/sloppy/README.md

-# sloppy
-Autocorrect for APIs
+# Sloppy - Autocorrect for APIs